Giovanni Antonio Antolini: Piazza San Marco in Venice

 In 1815, Antolini's plans for the rebuilding of the west end of St Mark's Square in Venice, where the old church of San Geminiano and extensions of the Procuratie Vecchie and Procuratie Nuove were demolished as part of Napoleonic schemes for alterations to the Piazza, also ran into trouble.
 The commission was finally given to the architect Giuseppe Maria Soli who radically altered Antolini's designs.

 Later life

-For political reasons, Antolini returned to Milan in 1815 where he taught architecture at the Brera Academy for the remainder of his life.
+From 1803 to 1815, Antolini was professor of architecture at the University of Bologna.
+For political reasons, he returned to Milan in 1815 where he taught architecture at the Brera Academy for the remainder of his life.
 He continued to author works on both hydraulics and architecture including proposals for straightening the River Topino in Umbria and designs for a bridge over the Tiber at Città di Castello.
+In 1820, Antolini was admitted as a foreign associate member of the Académie des Beaux-Arts.
 He died in Bologna on 11 March 1841.
+Antolini's style was representative of the Neoclassical taste of the late Roman 18th century, marked by the rationalist and functionalist influence of Carlo Lodoli and Francesco Milizia and the utopian outlook of the visionary French architects Étienne-Louis Boullée and Ledoux, although it contrasted with the more imaginative, sometimes eclectic approach of his contemporary Giuseppe Pistocchi, who produced many schemes to rival those of Antolini.